 One of the most exciting and athletic ways to enjoy time on the water is on a stand-up paddleboard (SUP).

-Once the weather is warm enough, Over Board Paddle and Fitness offers SUP classes including introductory, fitness boot camp, and floating yoga instruction.
-The highly rated sessions are taught at Sailwinds Park near the Dorchester County Visitor Center just off Rt.
-50. Also popular are Over Board’s sunset SUP paddles on Cabin Creek that leave from Suicide Bridge Restaurant.
+Once the weather is warm enough, Over Board Paddle & Fitness offers SUP classes including introductory, fitness boot camp, and floating yoga instruction – plus Sunset SUP!
 Classes and tours sell out and reservations should be made in advance.
 The sessions are subject to weather conditions.

 - Join a riverboat cruise with Choptank Riverboats, authentic padddlewheelers that cruise the Choptank River.
-Choose from lunch or dinner cruises, crab feast cruises, or sightseeing cruises.
-The 2022 season runs from May 1 through early December.
+Choose from lunch or dinner cruises, crab feast cruises, murder mystery cruises, or sightseeing cruises.
+The 2023 season runs from May through October.
 See the schedule.

-- Captain Phil Gootee of Gootee’s Marine is offering cruises that bring you to different Chesapeake Bay lighthouses.
-They also offer fishing charters and eco tours.
-Find out more by calling or texting 443-521-0817.
+- Captain Phil Gootee of Gootee’s Marine is offering various on-the-water experiences, including scenic sunrise cruises, Hoopers Island eco tours, and fishing charters.
+Find out more on the website or by calling or texting 443-521-0817.

-- The Skipjack Nathan of Dorchester offers public sails on an authentic oystering boat starting in mid-May and continuing through early November.
+- The Skipjack Nathan of Dorchester offers public sails on an authentic oystering boat starting May 13 and continuing through early November.
 Plus occasional sunset sails.
 Check the latest on their website or on their Facebook page.

 For more a more in-depth look at getting out on the water in Dorchester County, be sure to read noted Chesapeake Bay author John Page William’s story about exploring local waters here.